chrisuzor/chrisuzor/README.md

 </p>

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on lots of cool projects
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Docker/Kubernetes
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help on understanding intricacies of low level languages
-- 💬 Ask me about ...
+- 💬 Ask me about Software engineering, Politics, Football and History
-- 📫 How to reach me: ...
+- 📫 How to reach me: +2348143306630
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I enjoy cooking

 <hr>